learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 You should ask for help on Learn.

 Programming is never about getting it all right at once.
-Programming is like solving a puzzle, you don't try to put it together immediately, you approach it one piece at a time.
-The workflow we're describing optimizes this process, trial and error, attempts and feedback, insight through failure.
-Most of our time as programmers is spent staring at error message and code wondering, "Hmm".
+Programming is like solving a puzzle: you don't try to put it together immediately; you approach it one piece at a time.
+The workflow we're describing optimizes this process of trial and error, attempts and feedback, and insight through failure.
+Most of our time as programmers is spent staring at error messages and code, wondering, "Hmm".

 #### Programming in Movies vs Real Life
 <iframe src="https://vine.co/v/hPXTA6l9AqQ/embed/simple" width="600" height="600" frameborder="0"></iframe>

 ### 5. Pass your local tests with `learn`

 Follow this workflow: running tests, reading errors, writing code, saving code, running tests, reading errors, consulting the README, googling for more context on a topic, writing more code, saving the code, running the tests again, reading errors, and repeat.
-You'll get it, you'll surprise yourself and find a confidence within you.
+You'll get it.
+You'll surprise yourself, finding a confidence within.
 And if you're stuck or tired and just need some help, Ask a Question and the Learn community will be there for you.

-Eventually your local tests will pass and Learn will indicate your success.
+Eventually your local tests will pass, and Learn will indicate your success.
 ![Pass](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_lab_success.png)![Lights](https://curriculum-content.s3.amazonaws.com/learn-ver/local_build_passes.png)

 On the left is a passing test run in the terminal.
 On the right is what the right column in Learn looks like for a passing local test (which we currently call a "Local Build").